 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 59,265 people and 31 constituent neighborhoods, Lancaster is the eighth largest community in Pennsylvania.
-Lancaster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Lancaster was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Lancaster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lancaster are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lancaster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lancaster is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lancaster who work in office and administrative support (9.14%), sales jobs (8.63%), and food service (7.34%).

 A lot of people in Lancaster take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Lancaster, this fills their need for low-cost transportation.

-The education level of Lancaster citizens is a little higher than the average for US cities and towns: 22.87% of adults in Lancaster have at least a bachelor's degree.
+The citizens of Lancaster are slightly better educated than the national average of 21.84% for all cities and towns, with 22.87% of adults in Lancaster having a bachelor's degree or advanced degree.

 The per capita income in Lancaster in 2018 was $22,295, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $89,180 for a family of four.
 However, Lancaster contains both very wealthy and poor people as well.